CenturyLinkCloud/mdw/docs/_docs/guides/mdw-studio.md

 ### 3.3 Start the MDW server
   - From the menu: Run > Debug... > select "my-mdw jar".
 Server output appears in the console.
+  - **Important:** The MDW server uses a temporary directory specified by `temp.dir` in mdw.yaml.
+If this directory is within your project folder, you'll definitely want to exclude this from IntelliJ project resources.
+Right-click on the temp dir once it's created, and select Mark Directory as > Excluded.

 ### 3.4 Run a process through MDWHub
   - Right-click on My First Process in the project tree and select Run Process.